Go To Top Go Up Go Back Go Forward

 2.1.
 Open Vector Files

-You can create vector files "LUX" in one of two ways:
+A vector file "LUX(25)" is created in one of two ways:

 1. CALL FMSOV (NUMEQ,IDTYPE,NUMVEC,NAME,LUX)